julianespinel/noq/backend/README.md

 1. Mark turn as started
 1. Mark turn as ended

+#### Turn states

 The five Turn endpoints of the Turn entity are used to move the turn in the following state machine:

 ![State Machine](docs/diagrams/state-machine.jpg)

+## API

+You can find the full API spec [here](docs/api_spec.json) in Open API format.

+Additionally, when you [run the system](#run) you can interact with the API documentation using Swagger UI here: http://localhost:8000/swagger-ui.html

+## Tests

+In order to execute the tests of the backend please do the following:

+1. Clone the repository
+2. `cd noq/backend/`
+3. `mvn clean test`

+## Run

+In order to run the backend, please do the following:

+1. Clone the repository
+2. `cd noq/backend/`
+3. `docker-compose up -d`
+4. `mvn clean package`
+5. `java -jar target/noq-0.0.1-SNAPSHOT.jar`